CANNABIS-ASSISTED SOMATIC PSYCHOTHERAPY

 SET YOUR INTENTION AND BEGIN THE JOURNEY

-If you are curious about Cannabis-Assisted Somatic Psychotherapy, I invite you to reach out for a consultation.
+If you’re curious about Cannabis-Assisted Somatic Psychotherapy, I invite you to reach out for a consultation.
 We can discuss your interests, answer any questions, and determine if this approach feels aligned with your needs.